-The diamond industry has been dominated by mined diamonds due to their brilliance and durability.
-While lab created diamonds have only appeared on the market relatively recently, they provide a competitive alternative for diamond alternative rings and jewelry, not just for quality, but especially in regards to price and environmental impact.
+The diamond industry has been dominated by naturally mined diamonds due to their brilliance and durability.
+While simulated lab created diamonds have only appeared on the market relatively recently, they provide a competitive alternative for diamond alternative rings and jewelry, not just for quality, but especially in regards to price and environmental impact.
 It’s for this reason that many people turn to simulated lab diamond engagement rings and lab grown diamond wedding bands The key differentiating factors between manufactured diamonds and real diamonds lie in the sourcing, quality factors, and cost.

 Over the past decade, there has been an increasing awareness of environmental changes and human working conditions around the world.
 With this, consumers have also started to realize the power of their buying decisions, and how that can have an impact on those issues.
-Consumer purchasing changes have been seen in the diamond market in particular, as people have discovered the source of different diamond options.
+Consumer purchasing changes have been seen in the diamond market in particular, as people have discovered the source of diamond alternative options.